kvandeynze/readfish/README.md

 the read in progress and so direct sequencing capacity towards reads of interest.

-**This implementation of ReadFish requires Guppy version >= 4.0.11 and MinKNOW version core >= 4.0.4 .
+**This implementation of ReadFish requires Guppy version >= 6.0.0 and MinKNOW core version >= 5.0.0 .
 It will not work on earlier versions.**

 **Currently we only recommend LINUX for running ReadFish.
 We have not had